wp-cli/handbook/_posts/2016-04-14-restful-wp-cli-update-3.md

     $ wp rest post edit 3 --user=daniel

-Using `wp rest * edit` fetches the resource and transforms it into a YAML document:
+When you run `wp rest * edit`, RESTful WP-CLI fetches the resource, transforms it into a YAML document, and puts it in your system editor:

     ---
     date: 2016-04-14T14:02:57